-I’m struggling.
+I’m struggling as a parent and a blogger.
 There I admit it.
 Honestly, it feels good to finally get that off my chest.

 No, it isn’t in my marriage either.
 My wife and I are really doing well in our marriage.
 We have figured out what it takes to do be sure that we are together for the long haul: a true partnership.
 It might have taken us ten years, but we are there and better than we ever have been.
 And no it isn’t in my career.
 I am at a point where I’m happy in middle-management while also being able to fulfill my career goals.